specs-feup/riscv-ai-extensions/pulp-xheep-cv32e40p-docker/observations/tests_observations.md

 Finally, all the `p.<name>` instructions has to be switched with `cv.<name>`, to be compilable by the core-v embecosm toolchain (due to the re-encoding).

-## Errors

-### pulp_bit_manipulation

-#### .word instructions
+### .word directives

-Along the test file, some `.word` directives appear, used mainly in tests 91-96 (and in the beginning of the file to set the test_results variable) as way to force a specific instruction already encoded into machine code, however I have found that this stalls the program indefinitely at best and causes illegal memory accesses at worst, as such all of these lines had to be removed.
+Across the various tests, some `.word` directives appear, what I assume is a "hardcoded" instruction already encoded, however I have found that this stalls the programs indefinitely at best and causes illegal memory accesses at worst, as such all of these lines were switched with the equivalent instructions.

-Additionally, it is unclear why the authors didn't use the `p.bitrev` instruction instead of this hack (the instruction equivalent is even commented next to it), perhaps the gcc at the time didn't support it.
-At any case, when applicable one could just switch the `.word` directives to the `cv.bitrev` equivalent, but that has its own problems described next.

-#### cv.bitrev instructions

-Tests 91-93 use illegal `cv.bitrev` instructions, and the next ones yielded incorrect results.
-The `.word` directives were not translated directly, instead I used the commented out `p.bitrev` (translated to `cv.bitrev`) that would assumedly be the equivalent instructions, however it appears these commented out instructions had the last 2 operands switched.
-After promptly switching the aforementioned operands, the instructions compiled and yielded correct results.

-#### Interrupts and CSRS
+### Interrupts, CSRS and environment

 At the beginning of the tests a `csrs` instruction is used to enable interrupts.
 At the end (previously) a "wait for instruction" (`wfi`) instruction was used.
-The purpose of this is unclear, but the latter was removed as it did not seem necessary.
-The former requires the `zicsr` extension when compiling the tests.
+Additionally, a lot of values are loaded into all the registers.
+The use of these instructions was unclear, and the tests work without them, so they have been removed.

 ## Test collections comments